dspenard/angular-tiny-editor/README.md

 tinymce ver 4.7.11

-and all of these dependencies were be installed for you when you run npm install.
+and all of these dependencies will be installed for you when you run npm install.

+## Screenshots of the tiny editor component with additional features added